informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 ## Decision

 This is a summary of the use-cases (commands) discussed in the rest of this ADR.
-Note that we omit the binary name `hermes` from the commands belows, to keep the command length to a minimum.
+Note that the commands below omit the binary name `hermes` , to keep the command length to a minimum.

 To create a connection:
 - `create connection ibc-0 ibc-1 [--delay <delay>]`